3.4: Communication Within and Between Neurons

 How is an action potential initiated?
 At any one time, each neuron may receive hundreds of inputs from the cells that synapse with it.
 These inputs can cause several types of fluctuations in the neuron’s membrane potentials (Figure 8):

-1. excitatory postsynaptic potentials (EPSPs): a depolarizing current that causes the membrane potential to become more positive and closer to the threshold of excitation
+1. Excitatory postsynaptic potentials (EPSPs): a depolarizing current that causes the membrane potential to become more positive and closer to the threshold of excitation

-2. inhibitory postsynaptic potentials (IPSPs): a hyperpolarizing current that causes the membrane potential to become more negative and further away from the threshold of excitation
+2. Inhibitory postsynaptic potentials (IPSPs): a hyperpolarizing current that causes the membrane potential to become more negative and further away from the threshold of excitation

 These postsynaptic potentials, EPSPs and IPSPs, summate or add together in time and space.
 The (inhibitory) IPSPs make the membrane potential more negative, but how much so depends on their strength.
 The (excitatory) EPSPs make the membrane potential more positive; again, how much more positive depends on their strength.
 If you have two small EPSPs at the same time and same synapse, then the result will be a large EPSP.
 If you have a small EPSP and a small IPSP at the same time and same synapse, then they will cancel each other out.
 Unlike the action potential, which is an all-or-nothing response, IPSPs and EPSPs are smaller and graded potentials, varying in strength.
 The change in voltage during an action potential is approximately 100 mV.
 In comparison, EPSPs and IPSPs are changes in voltage between 0.1 to 40 mV.
 They can be different strengths, or gradients, and they are measured by how far the membrane potentials diverge from the resting membrane potential.

 At any moment, each cell is receiving mixed messages, both EPSPs and IPSPs.
 If the summation of EPSPs is strong enough to depolarize the membrane potential to reach the threshold of excitation, then it initiates an action potential.
 The action potential then travels down the axon, away from the soma, until it reaches the ends of the axon (the terminal button).
 In the terminal button, the action potential triggers the release of neurotransmitters from the presynaptic terminal button into the synaptic gap.
 These neurotransmitters, in turn, cause EPSPs and IPSPs in the postsynaptic dendritic spines of the next cell (Figure 9).
 The neurotransmitter released from the presynaptic terminal button binds with ionotropic receptors in a lock-and-key fashion on the postsynaptic dendritic spine.
 Ionotropic receptors are receptors on ion channels that open, allowing some ions to enter or exit the cell, depending upon the presence of a particular neurotransmitter.
 The type of neurotransmitter and the permeability of the ion channel it activates will determine if an EPSP or IPSP occurs in the dendrite of the postsynaptic cell.
-These EPSPs and IPSPs summate in the same fashion described above and the entire process occurs again in another cell.
+These EPSPs and IPSPs summate as described above and the entire process occurs again in another cell.

 The Change in Membrane Potential During an Action Potential

 We discussed previously which ions are involved in maintaining the resting membrane potential.
 Not surprisingly, some of these same ions are involved in the action potential.
-When the cell becomes depolarized (more positively charged) and reaches the threshold of excitation, this causes a voltage-dependent Na+ channel to open.
+When the cell becomes depolarized (more positively charged) and reaches the threshold of excitation, this opens a voltage-dependent Na+ channel.
 A voltage-dependent ion channel is a channel that opens, allowing some ions to enter or exit the cell, depending upon when the cell reaches a particular membrane potential.
 When the cell is at resting membrane potential, these voltage-dependent Na+ channels are closed.
 As we learned earlier, both diffusion and electrostatic pressure are pushing Na+ inside the cells.
 However, Na+ cannot permeate the membrane when the cell is at rest.
 Now that these channels are open, Na+ rushes inside the cell, causing the cell to become very positively charged relative to the outside of the cell.
 This is responsible for the rising or depolarizing phase of the action potential (Figure 8).
 The inside of the cell becomes very positively charged, +40mV.
 At this point, the Na+ channels close and become refractory.
-This means the Na+ channels cannot reopen again until after the cell returns to the resting membrane potential.
+This means the Na+ channels cannot reopen again until the cell returns to the resting membrane potential.
 Thus, a new action potential cannot occur during the refractory period.
 The refractory period also ensures the action potential can only move in one direction down the axon, away from the soma.
 As the cell becomes more depolarized, a second type of voltage-dependent channel opens; this channel is permeable to K+.
-With the cell very positive relative to the outside of the cell (depolarized) and the high concentration of K+ within the cell, both the force of diffusion and the force of electrostatic pressure drive K+ outside of the cell.
-The movement of K+ out of the cell causes the cell potential to return back to the resting membrane potential, the falling or hyperpolarizing phase of the action potential (Figure 8).
+With the cell depolarized (very positive relative to the outside of the cell) and the high concentration of K+ within the cell, the forces of both diffusion and electrostatic pressure drive K+ outside of the cell.
+The movement of K+ out of the cell causes the cell potential to return to the resting membrane potential, the falling or hyperpolarizing phase of the action potential (Figure 8).
 A short hyperpolarization occurs partially due to the gradual closing of the K+ channels.
 With the Na+ closed, electrostatic pressure continues to push K+ out of the cell.
 In addition, the sodium-potassium pump is pushing Na+ out of the cell.
 The cell returns to the resting membrane potential, and the excess extracellular K+ diffuses away.
 This exchange of Na+ and K+ ions happens very rapidly, in less than 1 millisecond.
 The action potential occurs in a wave-like motion down the axon until it reaches the terminal button.
-Only the ion channels in very close proximity to the action potential are affected.
+Only the ion channels in close proximity to the action potential are affected.

 Drawing of the summary of the electrochemical communication within and between neurons.